-The purpose of this Priority Area is to give schools an indication of how successfully students are achieving educational milestones that predict postsecondary readiness.
+The purpose of this priority area is to give districts and schools an indication of how successfully students are achieving educational milestones that predict postsecondary readiness.

-This Priority Area has two components.
-The first component is either a Graduation rate, for schools that graduate students, or an Attendance rate for other schools.
+This priority area has two components.
+The first component is either a graduation rate, for schools that graduate students (i.e. high schools), or an attendance rate for other schools.
+For most districts, both attendance and graduation scores will be included.
 The second component is a set of measures that include third grade reading achievement, eighth grade mathematics achievement, and ACT participation and performance, as applicable to the school.
-The scores for these two components are added to produce the Priority Area score.
+The scores for these two components are added to produce the priority area score.